newswangerd/hermes-curl/README.md

 # Hermes cURL

-Hermes cURL is a lightweight wrapper on top of cURL that provides the ability to create reusable configurations for cURL.
-Configuration files can inherit configurations from other files which allows for common settings such as hostnames and authentication headers to be shared by multiple cURL configs.
+Hermes cURL is a lightweight wrapper on top of cURL that provides reusable HTTP request configurations in YAML.
+Configuration files can import attributes from other files which allows for common settings such as hostnames and authentication headers to be shared by multiple cURL calls.

 ## Usage